cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 The website has site-wide search, GA4 enabled, and well indexed on popular search engines; matches perfectly to our criteria.

 **Analytics:**
-* Is analytics enabled for the production server?
+* Analytics is enabled for production site.
-* Is analytics disabled for all other deploys?
+* Analytics is disabled for all other deploys.
-* If your project used Google Analytics, have you migrated to GA4?
+* Project analytics has been migrated to GA4.
-* Can Page-not-found (404) reports easily be generated from you site analytics?
-Provide a sample of the site's current top-10 404s.
+* Page-not-found (404) reports can be easily be generated from the site analytics.

 **Indexing and Search:**
-* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches?
+* Production site is well indexed.
-* Is local intra-site search available from the website?
+* Local intra-site search available from the website.

-* Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia)
+**Account custodians**
+* Account custodians are not clearly documented.

 ### Maintenance planning